Overview of information held and shared

 What type of information do we hold about our patients?

-We collect and process the following information about our patients:
+We collect and process the following personal information about our patients:

 - contact details – address, telephone, email address;